djpolmd/scantools_cart/README.md

 1. mysql -u root -p (grand rood acces to mysql, it's not root on UNIX)
 2. create database opencart_dev;
 3. show databases;
-4. create user 'pdobos'@'localhost'
+4. create user 'username'@'localhost'
-5. grant all priveleges on *.* to 'pdobos'@'localhost'
+5. grant all priveleges on *.* to 'username'@'localhost'

 it's all db and user a created